mohit-thakur09/CrypticScriptSolutions/README.md

 11. **Calculate Exponential**: Calculate the exponential of a number.

 12. **Vowel Identification**: Identify and count vowels in a given string.

+13. **File Handling Examples**: Examples of file handling in C, including reading from and writing to files.

 ## Getting Started